CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description excels at trigger term coverage and completeness, providing an exhaustive list of phrases that would invoke the skill and clearly stating both what it does and when to use it.
-Its main weakness is that the specificity of capabilities could be slightly more detailed regarding what guidance or actions are available beyond showing the pipeline diagram.
-The description is functional and effective for skill selection despite being somewhat verbose.
+This description excels at trigger term coverage and completeness, providing an exhaustive list of phrases that would invoke the skill and clearly explaining both what it does and when to use it.
+The main weakness is that the specificity of capabilities could be stronger—it mentions rendering an ASCII diagram and detecting modes but doesn't detail what guidance or actions are available beyond showing status.
+The extensive trigger phrase list, while thorough, makes the description somewhat verbose.

 Suggestions